I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/ns-wudfddi-_umdf_io_target_open_params.md

 ## Members

+`dwShareMode`

+The type of sharing to allow for the file.
+For more information about this member, see the <i>dwShareMode</i> parameter of <a href="http://go.microsoft.com/fwlink/p/?linkid=152795">CreateFile</a> in the Windows SDK.

 `dwCreationDisposition`

 The action to take if the file already exists.
 For more information about this member, see the <i>dwCreationDisposition</i> parameter of <a href="http://go.microsoft.com/fwlink/p/?linkid=152795">CreateFile</a> in the Windows SDK.